-Any individual who is considering enrolling at Daemen College may secure a copy of the College's graduation rate and additional College statistics (Diversity Dashboard) compiled in accordance with the Student Right-to-Know Act by contacting the College's Admissions Office, 716-839-8225, or visiting the Fast Facts web page.
+Any individual who is considering enrolling at Daemen University may secure a copy of the University's graduation rate and additional University statistics (Diversity Dashboard) compiled in accordance with the Student Right-to-Know Act by contacting the University's Admissions Office, at 716-839-8225, or by visiting the Fast Facts web page.

-Jeanne Clery Disclosure of Campus Security and

-Crime Statistics (the Clery Act) (1990)
+Jeanne Clery Disclosure of Campus Security and Crime Statistics (the Clery Act) (1990)

-In compliance with the Department of Education and the Clery Act, Daemen College publishes an Annual Security and Fire Safety Report which is available online at http://www.daemen.edu/ASR or via the United States Department of Education website at: http://ope.ed.gov/security/GetOneInstitutionData.
-Visitors can also request to see a copy of the College Crime and Fire Logs available in the Office of Campus Safety.
+In compliance with the Department of Education and the Clery Act, Daemen University publishes an Annual Security and Fire Safety Report which is available online at or via the United States Department of Education website at:

+http://ope.ed.gov/security/GetOneInstitutionData.

+Visitors can also request to see a copy of the University's Crime and Fire Logs available in the Office of Campus Safety.